What are the Best Texas Medical Schools?

 Requirements

-You must have taken a minimum of 90 credit hours and have taken an MCAT in the last 5 years.
+You must have taken a minimum of 90 credit hours and have taken an MCAT in the last five years.

 Required courses totaling the following:

-• Biological Sciences - 14 semester hours of which 2 semester hours in labs.
-Biology courses must be those tailored to science majors.
+• Biological Sciences - 14 semester hours, of which two semester hours in labs.
+Biology courses must be tailored to science majors.

-• General Chemistry - 8 semester hours of which 2 semester hours in labs.
+• General Chemistry - 8 semester hours, of which two semester hours in labs.
 Must be tailored to science majors specifically.

-• Organic Chemistry - 8 semester hours of which 2 semester hours in labs.
+• Organic Chemistry - 8 semester hours, of which two semester hours in labs.
 Must be tailored to science majors specifically.

-• Physics - 8 semester hours of which 2 semester hours in labs.
+• Physics - 8 semester hours, of which two semester hours in labs.
 Must be tailored to science majors specifically.

 University of Texas Medical Branch School of Medicine

 This public institution includes the oldest medical school in Texas.
-Founded in 1891, UTMB is famous for its original building: “Old Red” which is large and ornate.
-A notable alumni is the astronaut Dr. William E. Thornton.
+Founded in 1891, UTMB is famous for its original building: “Old Red,” which is large and ornate.
+A notable alumnus is the astronaut Dr. William E. Thornton.

 Requirements

-Must have taken the MCAT in the last 5 years and have at least 90 credit hours with a C average or better in:
+Must have taken the MCAT in the last five years and have at least 90 credit hours with a C average or better in:

 • English - 6 semester hours.
 Must be taken from the English department.
 Remedial courses or courses with intensive writing from other departments do not count.

-• Biological Sciences - 14 semester hours of which 2 semester hours in labs.
-Biology courses must be those tailored to science majors.
+• Biological Sciences - 14 semester hours, of which two semester hours in labs.
+Biology courses must be tailored to science majors.

 • Mathematics - 3 semester hours of college-level Calculus or Statistics.

-• Physics - 8 semester hours of which 2 semester hours in labs.
+• Physics - 8 semester hours, of which two semester hours in labs.
 Must be tailored to science majors specifically.

-• General Chemistry - 8 semester hours of which 2 semester hours in labs.
+• General Chemistry - 8 semester hours, of which two semester hours in labs.
 Must be tailored to science majors specifically.

-Organic Chemistry - 8 semester hours of which 2 semester hours in labs.
+• Organic Chemistry - 8 semester hours, of which two semester hours in labs.
 Must be tailored to science majors specifically.

 Source: University of Texas, Tuition